Federal Financial Aid

 2. Cumulative 67% Rate of Progress (ROP) Rule

 This component measures the rate of progress (ROP) towards completion.
-Students must complete and satisfactorily pass 67% of all credit hours attempted at FIU.
+Students must complete and satisfactorily pass 67% of all credit hours attempted at Faith International University.
 Students must complete enough hours to finish their program within the maximum time frame.
 Quantitative progress is determined by dividing the number of credit hours attempted by the number of credit hours completed.
 Credit hours attempted include completed hours, transfer credits, W’s, WX’s, F’s and repeated courses.
 After one quarter of failing to meet the minimum ROP requirement, a student will be placed on financial aid or academic warning for one quarter.
 If the student fails to raise his/her ROP to the minimum standard after one quarter of warning, the student will lose financial aid eligibility and will be placed on probation.